friemen/zackzack/README.md

    :rules addressbook-rules})
 ```

-As you can see there is almost no access to technical APIs left, I
+As you can see that there is almost no access to technical APIs left,
-added a thin DSL layer on top of the React DOM API, you may consider
+I added a thin DSL layer on top of the React DOM API, you may consider
-it a means to parameterize component rendering.
-However, it's likely that a
+it a means to succinctly parameterize Om components.
+However, it's
-concrete project will have to invent it's own DSL to suit its
+likely that a concrete project will have to invent it's own DSL to
-needs.
-The advantage of a DSL layer is that it becomes almost trivial
+suit its needs.
+The advantage of a DSL layer is that it becomes almost
-to create and understand a UI like this.
-However, I currently don't
+trivial to create and understand a UI like this.
-have a proof that I can maintain this simplistic style for all cases
-(which is why I started this prototype).

 ## Open questions